f4exb/sdrangel/plugins/samplesource/aaroniartsainput/readme.md

 <h3>3: Frequency</h3>

 This is the center frequency received in he stream meta data.
-When setting it it will try to set the center frequency of the `IQ Demodulator` in RTSA suite the closest to the `HTTP server`.
+When setting it, it will try to set the center frequency of the `IQ Demodulator` in RTSA suite the closest to the `HTTP server`.

 <h3>4: Stream sample rate</h3>

 This is sample rate (actually the frequency span) received in the stream meta data.
-When setting it it will try to set the sample rate and frequency span of the IQ Demodulator` in RTSA suite the closest to the `HTTP server`.
+When setting it, it will try to set the sample rate and frequency span of the IQ Demodulator` in RTSA suite the closest to the `HTTP server`.

 <h3>5: Remote address and port</h3>